OSS-Java-Seminar-2024/Notes/README.md

 Generating reports for the public / project overview as a cohesive unit

-Ability to communicate with accounting database
+Integrated with accounting database

 Workers:

-Notifications about project assignment / informing the manager of participation

-Setting specialization and status / availability and areas of interest

 Viewing active theater projects / expressing interest in participation

-Changing status and activity / enabled dating of notes

-Filtering available roles / building experience through performances

-Total participation time / status progression based on activity
+Checking location avilability and status

 ### User Story 🗣️